ballerina-platform/module-ballerinax-hubspot.crm.engagement.meeting/ballerina/Package.md

 ## Overview

-[//]: # (TODO: Add overview mentioning the purpose of the module, supported REST API versions, and other high-level details.)
-[HubSpot](https://www.hubspot.com/?hubs_content=www.hubspot.com/our-story&hubs_content-cta=null) is an inbound marketing, sales, and customer service platform offering tools for CRM, content management, email marketing, lead generation, and analytics to help businesses grow and engage customers effectively.
+[HubSpot ](https://www.hubspot.com/) is an AI-powered customer relationship management (CRM) platform.

-The `hubspot.crm.engagement.meeting` package offers APIs to connect and interact with [Meetings API](https://developers.hubspot.com/docs/reference/api/crm/engagements/meetings) endpoints, specifically based on HubSpot API v3.
+The `ballerinax/module-ballerinax-hubspot.crm.engagement.meeting` connector offers APIs to connect and interact with the [Hubspot Meetings API](https://developers.hubspot.com/docs/guides/api/crm/engagements/meetings) endpoints, specifically based on the [HubSpot REST API](https://developers.hubspot.com/docs/reference/api/overview).

 ## Setup guide

-[//]: # (TODO: Add detailed steps to obtain credentials and configure the module.)
 To use the HubSpot Meetings connector, you must have access to the HubSpot API through a HubSpot developer account and a HubSpot App under it.
 Therefore you need to register for a developer account at HubSpot if you don't have one already.

 ### Step 1: Create/Login to a HubSpot Developer Account